hikeventures/hikeventures.github.io/_posts/events/2018-07-10-Thule-AllTrail.markdown

 layout: post
 ---

-Alan Gear from Thule showed us the <a href="https://amzn.to/2NDakMw" rel="nofollow">Thule AllTrail 15 and 25 liters backpacks</a> at the OutDoor Show in Friedrichshafen.
+Alan Gear from Thule showed us the <a href="https://amzn.to/2NDakMw" >Thule AllTrail 15 and 25 liters backpacks</a> at the OutDoor Show in Friedrichshafen.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/sK4uT1bGixI"></iframe>